 No stranger to the NAHL, Kyrias served as the Director of Communications and radio play-by-play voice for the Texas Tornado from 2002-07, where he called the 2005 NAHL All-Star Game and three consecutive NAHL Robertson Cup National Championship Games.

 Kyrias holds a Bachelor of Science Degree in Kinesiology-Sports Communications/Broadcast from Indiana University in Bloomington, Indiana, where is also was a goaltender on the hockey team and a member of the Singing Hoosiers.

-He and his wife, Dory, reside in Flower Mound, Texas, along with their two daughters Dorothy and Ellie.
+He and his wife, Dory, reside in Denton, Texas, along with their two daughters Dorothy and Ellie.

 Prior to his position with the NAHL, Zasowski has served as head coach and general manager for the NAHL's Springfield Jr. Blues from 2012-16.
 During that five-year span, Zasowski had over 40 players make NCAA commitments under his watch.
 Prior to that, Zasowski was the head coach for both the 18U and 16U San Jose Jr. Sharks teams in the NAPHL.
 Zasowski was one of the founding members of the NAPHL back in 2009.